JaGuzmanT/ConcreteXAI/README.md

 -Model development: The dataset can be used to train and develop new machine learning models for concrete strength prediction.

 ## Description of files: ✍️
-The repository contains a file named Final_Artificial_Data.csv, which comprises the numerical values of the monitoring process of a different concrete samples.
+The repository contains a file named Final_Artificial_Data.csv, which comprises the numerical values of the monitoring process of different concrete samples.

 Please cite the following paper if you use this dataset in your research: